ComteHerrapait/cloud-lab3/README.md

 - [Laiguillon Ariane](https://github.com/AriTortue)

 ## Summary
 This project was a two-part project.
 The first objective of it was to create a client-server application for numbers processing : min, max, mean and median computings.
 The second part was a client-server application for upload, download and image processing.
 The worker is hosted on a AWS EC2 machine in the cloud, with an account provided by our school.
+Both applications are made in python.

 ### Number processing
 In order to make our project stable and fucntionable, we had to create two queues (request and response) for the client and the server (both opened on different terminals).
 We used the AWS Command Line Interface to create those queues and an EC2 instance.
 You'll find all the commands we used [there].